Create an API Specification with the Text Editor

 You can create more than one API specification or related file in a single project.
-Click the plus sign in the Files panel to create a new file or click the dots that are next to the plus sign to import a file.
+Click the plus sign in the Files panel to create a new file.

 If you do create more than one specification file, you must specify one of them as the root file of your project.

-The central panel displays the editor in which you create the API specification.
-Appearing in the editor when you create a project or start a new API specification are the first two lines of a specification file in RAML or OAS, depending on which you selected when you created the project.
+The middle panel displays the editor in which you create the API specification.
+Appearing in the editor when you create a project or start a new API specification are the first two lines of an API specification file, depending on which type of specification you select when you created the project.
 You can change these lines (as well as the file extension) if you want to switch from RAML to OAS or vice-versa.

-The right panel lists the types and resources that are in the API specification that is in the central panel.
+The right panel lists the types and resources that are in the API specification that is in the middle panel.

-While you are working in the editor, you can use a large number of commands to navigate through and manipulate the content of your specification.
-Press F1 at any time to see a list of them.
-This list also displays keyboard shortcuts for most of the commands.
+While working in the editor, you can use a large number of commands to navigate through and manipulate the content of your API specification.
+Press F1 to see a list of these commands, along with keyboard shortcuts for most of the commands.

 You can also perform these tasks:

-You can import files, either separately or bundled in .zip files.
-The files can be RAML 1.0 files, JSON files, or OpenAPI Specification (OAS) 2.0 or 3.0 files (either JSON or YAML).
+You can import either separate files or files bundled in .zip files.
 The files can be on your computer or you can specify a URL for them if they are located online.

 For more information about importing files and steps for how to import them, see "Import Files into an API Project", which is linked to from the See also section at the end of this topic.